-Although Vetiver is very tolerant to some extreme soil and climatic conditions mentioned above, as typical tropical grass, it is intolerant to shading.
-Shading will reduce its growth and in extreme cases, may even eliminate Vetiver in the long term.
-Therefore Vetiver grows best in the open and weed free environment, weed control may be needed during establishment phase.
-On erodible or unstable ground Vetiver first reduces erosion, stabilizes the erodible ground (particularly steep slopes), then because of nutrient and moisture conservation, improves its microenvironment so other volunteered or sown plants can establish later.
-Because of these characteristics Vetiver can be considered as a nurse plant on disturbed lands.
+Although vetiver is very tolerant to some extreme soil and climatic conditions mentioned above, as typical tropical grass, it is intolerant to shading.
+Shading will reduce its growth and in extreme cases, may even eliminate vetiver in the long term.
+Therefore vetiver grows best in the open and weed free environment, weed control may be needed during establishment phase.
+On erodible or unstable ground vetiver first reduces erosion, stabilizes the erodible ground (particularly steep slopes), then because of nutrient and moisture conservation, improves its micro-environment so other volunteered or sown plants can establish later.
+Because of these characteristics vetiver can be considered as a nurse plant on disturbed lands.

-Photo 2: Vetiver grass surviving forest fire; right: two months after the fire
+Photo 2: Vetiver grass surviving forest fire (left) and two months after the fire (right).

-Photo 3: On coastal sand dunes in Quang Bình (left) and saline soil in Gò Công Province (right)
+Photo 3: On coastal sand dunes in Quang Bình (left) and saline soil in Gò Công Province (right).

-Photo 4: On extreme acid sulphate soil in Tân An (left) and alkaline and sodic soil in Ninh Thuận (right)
+Photo 4: On extreme acid sulfate soil in Tân An (left) and alkaline and sodic soil in Ninh Thun (right).

-2.4 Cold weather tolerance of Vetiver grass
+2.4 Cold weather tolerance of vetiver grass

-Although Vetiver is a tropical grass, it can survive and thrive under extremely cold conditions.
+Although vetiver is a tropical grass, it can survive and thrive under extremely cold conditions.
 Under frosty weather its top growth dies back or becomes dormant and 'purple' in colour under frost conditions but its underground growing points survived.
-In Australia, Vetiver growth was not affected by severe frost at $-14^{\circ}$ C and it survived for a short period at $-22^{\circ}$ C ( $-8^{\circ}$ F) in northern China.
-In Georgia (USA), Vetiver survived in soil temperature of $-10^{\circ}$ C but not at $-15^{\circ}$ C. Recent research showed that $25^{\circ}$ C was optimal soil temperature for root growth, but Vetiver roots continued to grow at $13^{\circ}$ C. Although very little shoot growth continued at the rate of 12.6cm/day, indicating that Vetiver grass was not dormant at this temperature and extrapolation suggested that root dormancy occurred at about $5^{\circ}$ C (Fig.1).
+In Australia, vetiver growth was not affected by severe frost at -14° C and it survived for a short period at -22° C (-8°F) in northern China.
+In Georgia (USA), vetiver survived in soil temperature of -10°C but not at -15° C. Recent research showed that 25°C was optimal soil temperature for root growth, but vetiver roots continued to grow at 13°C. Although very little shoot growth occurred at the soil temperature range of 15°C (day) and 13°C root growth continued at the rate of 12.6cm/day, indicating that vetiver grass was not dormant at this temperature and extrapolation suggested that root dormancy occurred at about 5°C (Fig.1).